 A big part of our work is guiding newcomers to Germany through the health insurance registration process.
 Many of the people we help are surprised to learn that they have to pay for public health care in Germany.
-Indeed, most of our customers who sign up for public health insurance pay several hundred euros a month for the privilege of entering the health system.
+Most of our customers who sign up for public insurance pay several hundred a month to enter the health system.
 We would argue that this is in no way unreasonable.
-After all, providing high-quality care to more than 80 million people comes at a significant cost—to the tune of €390 billion, according to the most recent figures.
+After all, providing high-quality care to more than 80 million people comes at a significant cost.
+To the tune of €390 billion, according to the most recent figures.

-To understand why German residents are expected to pay so much, let’s revisit the second part of the WHO’s UHC definition: people should have access to care without suffering financial hardship.
+To understand why the government expects German residents to pay so much, let’s revisit the second part of the WHO’s UHC definition.
+People should have access to care without suffering financial hardship.
 In Germany, health insurance contributions are directly correlated with income—they are taken at a government-mandated rate of 14.6% of pretax income.
-(It should be noted that this doesn’t extend into astronomically high prices for high earners—the contribution amount maxes out at around €700/month.)
+(Please note that this doesn’t extend into astronomically high prices for high earners—the contribution amount maxes out at around €700/month.)
 For salaried employees, half of the maximum contribution comes out of their paycheck, while employers pay the other half.
-Dependents are covered by the system at no extra cost; students pay reduced rates; and the government takes on the health insurance costs of those who register as unemployed.
-This income-based system is meant to ensure that costs are spread relatively evenly across the population—and that people have access to the care they need without suffering financially.
+The system covers dependents at no extra cost; students pay reduced rates, and the government takes on the health insurance costs of those who register as unemployed.
+This income-based system ensures that healthcare costs are spread evenly across the population.
+It also ensures that people have access to the care they need without suffering financially.

 Universal health coverage is a system in which all individuals and communities receive the health services they need without suffering financial hardship.